Yellow Flowers, Bolinas, CA, February, 1976 Some rights

 I like being able to sleep at night and having a clear conscience, and this

 line of work seems to make that happen rather easily.
-In the spring of 2006,
+In the spring of 2006, the ex-husband and I left our jobs and packed up our apartment into storage and drove

 around the United States of America and a bit of Canada in a 1982 Volkswagen